In a Tokyo neighborhood's last sushi restaurant, a sense of loss

 “I don’t want them to think that we’ve gone out of business,” Mitsue says.

-Shop closings are a quiet, middle-of-the-night affairs.
+Shop closings are quiet, middle-of-the-night affairs.
 Neighbors only find out when they see an ominous sheet of paper tacked onto bolted doors.
 The notes, usually hastily written, are letters of gratitude to their customers of 10, 20 or 30 years.
 Soon, vines will tangle over the empty doorway, and its passing will barely be remembered by those still here.

 Night falls, and neighbors shiver down the street in their heavy coats.